principle105/thomasthechatbot/README.md

 ### Second Discard

-The remaining meshes are sorted and meshes that fall below a percentage threshold (`SCORE_THRESHOLD`) of the best score are discarded.
+The remaining meshes are sorted and meshes that fall below a percentage threshold (`score_threshold`) of the best score are discarded.
 Considering multiple meshes increases the variety of responses.

 ### Mesh Association

-Meshes are associated with each other by the percentage of shared responses (`MESH_ASSOCIATION`).
+Meshes are associated with each other by the percentage of shared responses (`mesh_association`).
 Associated meshes for each queried mesh are found and added to the list.
 This process prevents less trained prompts from having a small response pool.

 ### Choosing a Response

 If responses are found to share the same previous message UUID as the prompt, all non-sharing responses are moved.
 Responses are chosen at random from the remaining responses.
 Random selection prevents the chatbot from being predictable.

-# Running

-**Python 3.9+ is required**

-### CLI

-1. Install [Poetry](https://python-poetry.org/) with `pip install poetry`

-2. Install the necessary dependencies with `poetry install -E cli`

-3. Activate the poetry virtual environment with `poetry shell`

-4. Type `python run ttc` to run

-### Discord Bot

-1. Install [Poetry](https://python-poetry.org/) with `pip install poetry`

-2. Install the necessary dependencies with `poetry install -E bot`

-3. Activate the poetry virtual environment with `poetry shell`

-4. Type `python run ttcbot` to run

-# Configuration

-Create a `.env` file in the root directory of the repository and fill it with the necessary information.

-All configurable variables can be found in `.env.example`.

 # Contributing